anjalisilva/mixMPLNFA/README.md

 (1994) called AIC3, and the integrated completed likelihood (ICL;
 Biernacki et al., 2000).

-Starting values (argument: *initMethod*) and the number of iterations for each chain (argument: *nInitIterations*) play an important role to the successful operation of this algorithm.
-There maybe issues with singularity, in which case altering starting values or initialization method may help.
+Starting values (argument: *initMethod*) play an important role to the successful operation of this algorithm.
+There maybe issues with singularity, in which case altering initialization method may help.

 ## Shiny App